patrickbwarren/python3-HNC-solver/README.md

 ### On FFTW efficiency

-Timing test (below) indicate that FFTW is very fast when the array length in the above is a power of two _minus one_, which doesn't quite seem to fit with the [documentation](https://www.fftw.org/fftw3_doc/Real_002dto_002dReal-Transforms.html).
+Timing tests (below) indicate that FFTW is very fast when the array length in the above is a power of two _minus one_, which doesn't quite seem to fit with the [documentation](https://www.fftw.org/fftw3_doc/Real_002dto_002dReal-Transforms.html).
-Here, the grid size in pyHNC is typically a power of two, but the arrays passed to FFTW are one less than this in length.
+Here, the grid size in pyHNC is typically a power of two, but the arrays passed to FFTW are shortened by one.
 Some typical timing results on a moderately fast Intel NUC11TZi7 (11th Gen Intel Core i7-1165G7 @ 2.80GHz) support this:
 ```